Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Author Contributions

-In this paper, we present a framework for training large language models (LLMs) as diagnostic agents with reinforcement learning, enabling them to manage multi‑turn diagnostic processes, adaptively select examinations, and commit to final diagnoses.
-Unlike instruction‑tuned models trained on static case summaries, our method acquires diagnostic strategies through interactive exploration and outcome‑based feedback, mapping evolving patient states to the next optimal examination and subsequent diagnosis.
+In this paper, we present a framework for training large language models (LLMs) as diagnostic agents with reinforcement learning, enabling them to manage multi-turn interactive diagnostic processes, adaptively select examinations, and commit to final diagnoses.
+Unlike instruction-tuned models trained on static case summaries, our method acquires diagnostic strategies through dynamic exploration and outcome-based feedback, mapping evolving patient states to the next optimal examination and subsequent diagnosis.